Latest posts by Brad Smith (see all)

 These browser extensions will flag all of the mistakes you make across each tab, like Gmail.

-Things change slightly when we compare those paid plans, though.
+Things change slightly when we compare the paid plans for each grammar checker, though.

 Once again, it’s a tight race.
-Both paid plans are excellent, offering tons of use with little restrictions.
+Both paid plans are excellent, offering tons of editing tips with little restrictions.

 They both have apps for pretty much every device you use, including an excellent ProWritingAid Chrome app of their own.